EXERCISE & DIET

 - Low ≤55

-Why glycemic index is considered important?
-Since the low GI food gets digested and absorbed slowly, the blood glucose rises slowly leading to less insulin demand.
+Why is glycemic index considered important?
+Since low GI food gets digested and absorbed slowly, the blood glucose rises slowly leading to less insulin demand.
 Hence low GI foods are recommended for diabetes as well as for weight reduction and to prevent heart disease.

 On the contrary, high GI foods are digested quickly and rapidly increases the blood glucose and insulin demand leading to exhaustion of insulin reserves.

-Generally cereals like white, rice and tubers like potato, Yam, colocasia etc have high glycemic index, fruits have intermediate glycemic index, legumes and lentils such as beans, peas, green gram and bengal gram, green leafy vegetables have low glycemic index and are beneficial for diabetic patients.
+Generally cereals like white rice and tubers like potato, Yam, colocasia etc. have high glycemic index, fruits have intermediate glycemic index, legumes and lentils such as beans, peas, green gram and bengal gram and green leafy vegetables have low glycemic index and are beneficial for patients with diabetes.
 Foods with low glycemic index are generally rich in fibre.

 Whole fruits are recommended in moderation (1-2 servings).
 However very sweet fruit and fruit juices should be avoided.